bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 # Common Search Component

-The common search component allows you to create a Keyword and advanced filter search on any screen, while keeping behaviour and UI consistent accross all host screens in the application.
+The common search component allows you to create a Keyword and advanced filter search on any screen, while keeping behaviour and UI consistent across all host screens in the application.

 The documentation below contains references on how to use the component.
 The classes themselves are also fully documented so you can get the general idea for usage by viewing classes and contructors.